 Allocate Time to Nurturing Your Friendship

 If you don’t want to sacrifice your friendship on the altar of business, you’ll need to work at it.
 It sounds contradictory but the best thing you can do is to go into your business partnership with a fully thought-out exit plan if it all collapses, so you know that even if your business fails, your friendship can survive.
 This means considering all the things that could go wrong and planning a response – what if one of you decides the business is no longer making them happy?
 What if illness intervenes?
 What if either of you needs a sabbatical?
 Make time in your schedules to do some bonding.

 Friends who are considering entering into a business relationship should think about it as the professional equivalent of a marriage.
 You need trust, respect and good communication to make it work, as you’ll doubtless experience your share of highs and lows.
-Which is why you need to know you can handle the difficult times as well as enjoying the fun stuff.
+This is why you need to know you can handle the difficult times as well as enjoying the fun stuff.
 You might even end up spending more time with your business partner than you do with your life partner, so you have to be doubly sure that you can sustain a productive relationship over the long term.
 Just as marriages are built on more than mutual affection, so successful business relationships need firm foundations.
 If you think you have what it takes – through thick and thin – you could be ready to embark on your next entrepreneurial adventure!